Prinex/Football-Manager-2K20/README.md

 ### Game instructions :

-* Use 'esc' key to go back to the main menu
+* Use 'esc' key to go back to the main menu.
 * Use 'backspace' key to go back to a submenu.
 * Use 'enter' to select an option.
-* Use left and right key arrows to navigate the main menu
+* Use left and right key arrows to navigate the main menu.
-* Use up and down key arrows to navigate the submenus
+* Use up and down key arrows to navigate the submenus.

 ### UML - class diagram interface plan: